Picovoice/rhino/binding/web/README.md

 cp ${RHINO_MODEL_FILE} ${PATH_TO_PUBLIC_DIRECTORY}
 ```

+The same procedure can be used for the [Rhino context](https://github.com/Picovoice/rhino/tree/master/resources/contexts) (`.rhn`) files.

 ### Base64

 **NOTE**: This method works without hosting a server, but increases the size of the model file roughly by 33%.